mui/mui-x/docs/data/data-grid/api-object/api-object.md

 ```

 :::info
-You don't have to initialize the API object using `useGridApiRef` to be able to it inside the grid components.
+It's not needed to initialize the API object using `useGridApiRef` to be able to use it inside the grid components.
 :::

 {{"demo": "UseGridApiContext.js", "bg": "inline", "defaultCodeOpen": false}}